eihmels/integer-value-objects/README.md

     $one = NaturalNumber:create(1);
 ```

-0 isn't a valid NaturalNumber, so a create with 0 will fail. if you define 0 to your natural numbers use NaturalNumbersWithNull
+0 isn't a valid NaturalNumber. if you define 0 to natural numbers use NaturalNumbersWithNull.

 example:
 ```